neo-one-suite/neo-one/packages/neo-one-website/docs/0-installation/2-environment-setup.md

 }
 ```

 This tells your local C# .NET runtime to use version 3.1.404 in this repo.
 Make sure you are using versions 3.1.4xx.
-You can find out the current installed version by typing `dotnet --version` on the console.
+You can view the installed SDKs by typing `dotnet --list-sdks` on the console.
+To confirm you are using a compatible version, type `dotnet --version` inside the project folder.
+NEO•ONE will use the latest version unless it sees the `global.json`.
 This is required because NEO•ONE node uses the official C# NeoVM under the hood.

 **You need to add environment variables to get the NEO•ONE node working.**